rat924/flipper-zero/README.md

 # My flipper-zero apps

-Music_Maker           A music player wich plays from a music sheet (load and save is not working yet)
+Music_Maker           A music player wich plays from a music sheet

 Muzzle_Loader         A calculator for the maximum powder weight in grains for the muzzleloader